ShadesAndGrays/SecureAITraining/README.md

 ### 4. Blockchain and IPFS
 - **Blockchain:** Hosts smart contracts and records key events and metadata.
 - **IPFS:** Used for decentralized storage of model weights and artifacts.
 The project will evaluate whether sensitive data can be securely stored on-chain or if IPFS is required for privacy and scalability.
+- **Pinning Services:** Use IPFS pinning services (like Pinata, Infura, or your own node) to ensure files are always available and propagate faster.
+- **Hybrid Storage:** Consider using a CDN or centralized storage alongside IPFS.
+Centralization can improve speed and reliability, while IPFS provides hash-based lookup and auditability.

+Considerations:
+- **Timeouts:** Implement timeouts for unavailable users to prevent rounds from stalling.
+- **Pre-fetching:** Encourage participants to pre-fetch the global model before the round starts to reduce waiting time.
 ---

 ## Usage